-Some policies pay fuel-spill liability out of the overall liability limit for the policy, and it is lumped together with other liability payments.
+overall liability limit for the policy, and it is lumped together with other liability payments.
 So if you have a collision that injures someone and the contents of your gas tank end up in an environmentally sensitive area, the payment for both the injury and the spill will come out of the same pool of money.

-The most generous policies separate out fuel-spill liability and provide coverage up to \$939,800, the maximum amount for which you can be held liable under federal law.
+The most generous policies separate out fuel-spill liability and provide coverage up to \$940,000, the maximum amount for which you can be held liable under federal law.

-5. Liability
+5. LIABILITY

-Injury comes in at No. 8 on the BoatU.S.
+Injury comes in at number eight on the BoatU.S.
 Marine Insurance payout list, not because there are that many injury claims, but because the settlements tend to be very expensive.
 If you're already insured, it costs very little to increase your limits, so it's worth checking how much liability coverage you have and comparing it to your auto and homeowner's policies.

 Uninsured because your boat isn't worth that much?
 You're leaving yourself open to a six-figure settlement if someone gets injured in a collision or while skiing off your boat.
 Shop around for a liability-only policy just to see what it would cost; you might be pleasantly surprised.
 But make sure you're comparing apples to apples by taking a good look at the policy language before purchasing.
-The most comprehensive liability-only policies cover not just personal injury but also medical payments, uninsured boaters coverage, salvage, wreck removal, and fuel-spill liability.
+The most comprehensive liability-only policies cover not just personal injury but also salvage, wreck removal, and fuel-spill liability.